 Within 1-3 business days, I will send you an email to gather the exact wording for your project, discuss your choices and options, confirm your production time frame, and to ask you any questions I may have following the review of your order.

 Within 2-4 business days a PDF proof will be emailed to you.
 This digital proof will show all aspects of your design with relative sizes.
 Ink colors, papers, and envelopes will be displayed digitally to mimic the colors and quality of your chosen design.
 Please proof all text, calligraphy, and design elements carefully, as I am unable to make changes once the design is sent to print.
 Two rounds of revisions are included in the price, however revisions to the design template and calligraphy style are not included in the customization process.
-Any additional revisions will be billed separately as a flat fee of $100 per instance, unless given prior approval.
+Revisions exceeding the second round of changes will be billed separately as a flat fee of $100 per instance, unless given prior approval.
 The timeliness of proof approvals during this phase will impact your delivery date.

 Once you have approved the PDF proof, your order will go to print.
 Please note that no further changes may be made following final approval.
-The timeframe for production is approximately 3-4 weeks, but depends on the scope of your project.
-Additional time will be required if your order includes add-ons such as calligraphy addressing or assembly.
+The timeframe for production is approximately 3-4 weeks, with an additional 2 weeks for addressing services, but your shipment date depends on the scope of your project.
+Please inquire if you need a specific estimate for your project.

 Your order will be carefully packaged and shipped to the address you listed at checkout, unless requested otherwise.
 All outstanding invoices must be paid prior to shipment.

 I'm happy to offer two of the highest quality printing methods for The Curated Collection, described below.